 Please come prepared with your own nicotine-replacement therapies to help manage your cravings while on campus.
 These products include the nicotine patch, gum, lozenge, inhaler, and nasal spray as well as a number of prescription medications.

 The use of electronic cigarettes is NOT allowed on campus.

-OSU students, faculty and staff may purchase nicotine-replacement therapy (NRT) products (patches, gum and lozenges) at the OSU Pharmacy, Room 109, Plageman Student Health Center.
+Oregon State students, faculty and staff may purchase nicotine-replacement therapy (NRT) products (patches, gum and lozenges) at the campus Pharmacy, Room 108, Plageman Student Health Center.
 OSU I.D. is required.
 The pharmacy will accept cash or check, or students may charge to their account.

 The Oregon State University community is here to help you be successful.
 If you need help to quit tobacco, contact the Student Health Services Tobacco Cessation Program at 541-737-WELL (541-737-9355).
 Student Health Services offers one-on-one tobacco cessation services to students, faculty and staff who are thinking about or have decided to quit using tobacco.
 Services for students are FREE and include a visit with a Tobacco Cessation Coach, free nicotine gum or patches, and additional resources to help you quit.